robinskil/FluentSqlBuilder/README.md

-# Sql Builder
+# Fluent Sql Builder

-Welcome to the readme of Sql Builder.
+Welcome to the readme of Fluent Sql Builder.
 This is a library that allows developers to build a Sql Command or Sql Statement with Parameters using a strongly typed system similiar to LINQ without the hassle of creating/maintaining a db context.

 ## Example:
 All values supplied will be transformed to parameters.
 Therefore you won't have to worry about SQL Injection.